Efficient Weingarten Map and Curvature Estimation on Manifolds: Algorithm Description

+\begin{remark} The above method gives the estimation of the Weingarten maps at each point with respect to all normal basis.
+Since each Weingarten map is an $m\times m$ matrix and the normal basis consists of $d-m$ vectors, the whole procedure gives $m\times m\times (d-m)$ coefficients (in fact $\frac{m(m+1)}{2}\times (d-m)$ coefficients since the Weingarten map is symmetric) at each point.
+Using these coefficients we can give the estimation of second fundamental form and mean curvature and sectional curvature at each point.
+If we assume the underlying manifold is of low dimension, then all the coefficients are about the size $O(dn)$ where $d$ is the dimension of the ambient space and $n$ is the size of the point cloud. \end{remark}

-\paragraph{Remark.} Since the Weingarten map is a self-adjoint operator on $\tpm$, the matrix $G$ should be symmetric.
-It is natural to solve \ref{optimization} on the space of symmetric matrices.
-However, as we will prove later, the solution of \ref{optimization} converges to the true matrix.
-Since we are interested in determinants and traces, which are continuous functions of matrices, it is not necessary to solve a more complex optimization problem on the space of symmetric matrices.
+\begin{remark} Since the Weingarten map is a self-adjoint operator on the tangent space, the matrix $\wtid{A}_{\xi_i^\alpha}$ should be symmetric.
+It is natural to solve \eqref{optimization} on the space of symmetric matrices.
+However, as we will prove later, the solution of \eqref{optimization} converges to the true matrix.
+It is not necessary to solve a more complex optimization problem on the space of symmetric matrices.
+In cases where symmetry is important we can always use the symmetrization $\frac{1}{2}(\wtid{A}_{\xi_i^\alpha}^{\rm t}+\wtid{A}_{\xi_i^\alpha})$. \end{remark}